Crunch-io/ta-da/content/dev/features/updated-dataset-properties.md

 +++

 Now dataset editors can access most dataset actions directly from the dataset menu.
-Additionally we’ve redesigned our dataset properties page.
+Additionally, we’ve redesigned our dataset properties page.

 **New dataset menu**